geoserver/geoserver/doc/en/user/source/geowebcache/rest/layers.rst

 URL: ``/gwc/rest/seed/layers/<layer>.xml``

-.. note:: JSON representation is not recommended as the library used for JSON has issues with multi-valued properties such as "parameterFilters".
+.. note:: JSON is not recommended for managing layers as the JSON library has a number of issues with multi-valued properties such as "parameterFilters".

 .. list-table::
    :header-rows: 1